 Quite simply, it’s to take out of your pocket or your bag a book and take part in a group’s‘quiet time’, during which each person immerses her or himself in a personal experience: reading.

 The idea was born in Turkey, in a school in Ankara.
-For the last 15 years at the same time, in the same place, students, professors, employees and clerical staff take a break for 15 minutes and read a book of their choice.
+Since 2001 at the same time, in the same place, students, professors, employees and clerical staff take a break for 15 minutes and read a book of their choice.
 Discussions, recommendations follow as do open conversations in which status is disregarded, where each prson freely expresses her or his tastes and thoughts.

 In a school context the beneficial effects of this reading time on students and adults alike are evident: the development of curiosity, development of a critical mind, improvement of written and oral expression, development of student/teacher relations, and also physical well-being -lowering of tension, increase of self-control etc. But beyond these pedagogical and health benefits, such a practice provides a fresh, enriching energy, freeing us to talk about a subject which we hardly dare do very often any more without raising a smile: culture.